jhellerstein/hydro/docs/docs/dfir/concepts/stratification.md

 DFIR is designed to use the monotonicity property to determine whether an operator should block.
 If an operator is monotone with respect to an input, that input is streaming.
 If an operator is non-monotone, it is blocking.

 Monotonicity turns out to be particularly important for distributed systems.
-In particular, if all your transducers are fully monotone across ticks, then they can run in parallel without any coordination—they will always stream correct prefixes of the final outputs, and eventually will deliver the complete output.
+In particular, if all your processes are fully monotone across ticks, then they can run in parallel without any coordination—they will always stream correct prefixes of the final outputs, and eventually will deliver the complete output.
 This is the positive direction of the [CALM Theorem](https://cacm.acm.org/magazines/2020/9/246941-keeping-calm/fulltext).

 > In future versions of DFIR, the type system will represent monotonicity explicitly and reason about it automatically.